 If you’re not building your email list, you’re making a foolish mistake.

-For most bloggers, the real money isn’t made through your blog.
+For most marketers, the real money isn’t made through your blog.
 It’s made by promoting products to those who have opted-in to your newsletter.
 Therefore, your main goal should be to get people onto your email list and into your sales funnel.

 However, this is easier said than done.
 Convincing readers to part with their email is harder than ever before and you’ve really got to go above and beyond your competitors if you want to win your visitor’s emails.